CommodoreOS/PCUAE/README.md

 Updated - 20/11/2023
 =====================

-PCUAE Menu was put up for a trial period and no one used it really and find it too hard to keep it updated so now its be removed permanently.
+PCUAE Menu was put up for a trial period and no one used it really and I found it too hard to keep updated all tthe time so now its be removed permanently.
-You can use PCUAE Manager to keep PCUAE updated or click on the releases to get other stuff for THEA500 Mini if its not avaible in the PCUAE Manager.
+You can use PCUAE Manager to keep PCUAE updated or click on the releases to get other stuff for THEA500 Mini if its not available in the PCUAE Manager.

 PCUAE Quick Startup Guide
 ====================